alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

-Moving effects to the edge means moving the final `Run()` outward by convention.
-Helper functions return deferred computations, larger functions compose them, and an outer boundary, such as a console application's `Main` method, decides when to start the final program.
+What moves to the edge is `Run()`, not `IO<T>` itself.
+Helper functions can return `IO<T>` from deep inside the application, larger functions can compose those deferred computations into bigger ones, and an outer boundary, such as a console application's `Main` method, can decide when to start the final program.
+Calling `Run()` deep in the program gives up that compositional benefit because the effect has already happened.

-This convention does not guarantee that all effects occur at the boundary.
-C# still permits an effect while constructing an `IO<T>` or inside a function passed to `Map`.
+This convention does not guarantee that all effects occur at the boundary. `IO<T>` can appear throughout the call graph, and that is not itself a loss of control.
+The loss of control happens when execution, not description, is mixed everywhere.
+Once a helper executes an effect early, surrounding code can no longer incorporate that step into one larger deferred program.

 ## `Run()` is a runner, not an interpreter

 In this implementation, `Run()` invokes one opaque `Func<T>`.

 It cannot inspect the program and determine which part is an API request, which part is a file write, and which part is pure calculation.
 It therefore cannot retroactively choose to parallelize independent operations, retry only one request, inject cancellation, or add resource cleanup.

+Once execution has been described as one larger recipe, control comes from where and how that recipe is run, but this toy `IO<T>` still cannot inspect or optimize the recipe after construction.

 Those decisions must be encoded while constructing the program: